Presto (album): Side two

-Artwork
+Artwork and promotion

 The album's sleeve was designed by Rush's longtime collaborator Hugh Syme: a black-and-white design depicting a levitating magician's hat on a hill with a rabbit emerging from it.
 The field in the foreground has many rabbits.
-Rush had devised its concept and presented it to Syme who then produced several ideas depicting what they suggested.
+Rush had devised its concept and presented it to Syme, who then produced several ideas depicting what they suggested.
 Lifeson recalled the moment when they saw the design they went with: "We all started laughing hysterically, 'This is great, it's perfect!'"